Compound names are simply cards names with a "+" in them.

 - a compound name can have more than one "+".
 E.g. Joe's Coffee+menu+specials.

-- in such cases, the left and the right side are separated by the rightmost plus.
-So in this case the left would be Joe's Coffee+menu and the right would be specials.
+- the right name must always be simple.
+So in our example the left would be Joe's Coffee+menu and the right would be specials.